Albuquerque Truck Accident Lawyer

 Commercial truck drivers are generally compensated by the number of miles that they drive.
 Therefore, some truck drivers drive at excessive speeds and drive for many consecutive hours to maximize their earnings.
 Frequently, truck drivers who drive for an extended period become fatigued and fall asleep at the wheel or suffer a delay in reaction time, which can lead to collisions.
 Other truck accidents arise out of a driver’s failure to check his or her blind spots prior to changing lanes.
 Unlike standard vehicles, commercial trucks have many blind spots, some of which run the length of the trailer, making it difficult to ensure that the path is clear to change lanes.

 To help prevent truck accidents, the Federal Motor Carrier Safety Administration has set forth regulations regarding the safe operation of commercial trucks.
 For example, there are limitations regarding the number of hours that a person can drive a truck per day and per week, qualifications that drivers must meet to operate trucks, and requirements regarding pre-trip and post-trip inspections and truck maintenance.
 Truck drivers and trucking companies are required to comply with the FMCSA regulations.
-A trucking accident attorney in New Mexico can investigate a collision for evidence of an underlying violation.
+An Albuquerque truck accident attorney in New Mexico can investigate a collision for evidence of an underlying violation.

 Pursuing Damages Following a Trucking Accident